Cracking the South Florida Highway Patrol “Ticket Quota” Code: By a Fort Lauderdale Attorney

-In Florida it’s illegal for law enforcement to instate a ticket quota (a specific number of tickets officers are required to give out within a given timeframe).
+In Florida it is illegal for law enforcement to instate a ticket quota.
+A ticket quota is essentially a specific number of traffic tickets police officers are required to give out within a given timeframe.

 “to encourage our members to maintain our 2.0 citations per hour ratio as we attempt to provide a safer driving environment for Floridians.”